What are the different types of knee injections for bone on bone knees

 There is a great amount of misinformation surrounding “amniotic stem cell therapy,” and “umbilical cord blood stem cell therapy.”
 We have never offered these treatments.

 The primary reason we do not offer these products is that we did not find them to be more effective or economically viable to the patient than the utilization of the patient’s own stem cells (which we rarely offer) and because we find simple dextrose Prolotherapy and Platelet Rich Plasma (PRP) to be effective treatments which, in our observations, yield similar if not better results.

 - The first thing that should be pointed out about amniotic/placenta stem cell therapy and umbilical cord blood stem cell therapy is that there are many doctors and researchers who suggest that there are NO stem cells in the treatment.

 - If there are no stem cells, why are they called stem cell therapy?
 That’s a good question.

 - Many “stem cell” companies buy amniotic/placenta tissue and cord blood from tissue banks.
 The tissue and the cord blood are the “leftovers,” or the afterbirth material.

 - The tissue banks get the afterbirth materials from hospitals that collect the material for laboratories doing scientific research or for companies who can make medical products out of them.

 - It should be pointed out that no one is waiting at the blessed birth event to collect the afterbirth to send it directly to your doctor for immediate injection into your knee.
 As mentioned, afterbirth material is generally collected in the hospitals’ maternity ward.
-There may be consent forms the mother’s sign that allows their afterbirth material to be used for medical needs and scientific research.
+There may be consent forms and the mother signs that allow their afterbirth material to be used for medical needs and scientific research.
 Therefore they become “donor mothers.”

 - The “stem cell” companies buy this material and must process the amniotic and placenta membranes and umbilical cord blood and fluid for preservation and to remove disease and other unwanted hazards.